 We intend to distribute to the holders of common units and subordinated units on a quarterly basis at least the minimum quarterly distribution of \$0.35 per unit, or \$1.40 per unit per year, to the extent we have sufficient cash on hand to pay the distribution after we establish cash reserves and pay fees and expenses.
-The amount of available cash from operating surplus needed to pay the minimum quarterly distribution for four quarters on all units outstanding and the related distribution on the 2.0% general partner interest (not including subordinated Series A units that are not eligible to receive distributions until the third anniversary of their issuance, at which point they will automatically convert into common units and receive distributions in accordance with all other common units) is approximately \$85.9 million.
+The amount of available cash from operating surplus needed to pay the minimum quarterly distribution for four quarters on all units outstanding and the related distribution on the 2.0% general partner interest (not including subordinated Series A units that are not eligible to receive distributions until the third anniversary of their issuance, at which point they will automatically convert into common units and receive distributions in accordance with all other common units) is approximately \$110.5 million.
 There is no guarantee that we will pay the minimum quarterly distribution on the common units and subordinated units in any quarter.
 Even if our cash distribution policy is not modified or revoked, the amount of distributions paid under our policy and the decision to make any distribution is determined by our board of directors, taking into consideration the terms of our partnership agreement.
-We are prohibited from making any distributions to unitholders if it would cause an event of default, or an event of default is existing, under our existing credit facilities.
+We are prohibited from making any distributions to unitholders if it would cause an event of default, or an event of default exists, under our existing credit facilities.

-During the years ended December 31, 2012, 2011 and 2010 the aggregate amount of cash distribution paid was \$106.9 million, \$95.5 million, and \$72.3 million, respectively.
+During the years ended December 31, 2013, 2012 and 2011 the aggregate amount of cash distribution paid was \$122.4 million, \$106.9 million and \$95.5 million, respectively.

-On January 21, 2012, the Board of Directors of Navios Partners authorized its quarterly cash distribution for the three month period ended December 31, 2012 of \$0.4425 per unit.
-The distribution was paid on February 14, 2013 to all holders of record of common and general partner units on February 8, 2013.
-The aggregate amount of the declared distribution was \$27.6 million.
+On January 24, 2014, the Board of Directors of Navios Partners authorized its quarterly cash distribution for the three month period ended December 31, 2013 of \$0.4425 per unit.
+The distribution was paid on February 14, 2014 to all holders of record of common and general partner units on February 10, 2014.
+The aggregate amount of the declared distribution was \$32.6 million.